 - Quiet, private space to take your exam.

-If you have other questions about Honorlock, check out the student guide, video demonstrating how to use Honorlock, and video demonstrating how to scan your environment.
+If you have other questions about Honorlock, check out the student guide, the video demonstrating how to use Honorlock, and the video demonstrating how to scan your environment.
 If you experience technical difficulties taking your exam, contact Honorlock Support.

 Connect with our various departments via live virtual support on Zoom.
 Resources include:

 - Financial Aid